ahkohd/tauri-nspanel/examples/hover_activate/README.md

 tauri_panel! {
     panel!(HoverActivatePanel {
         config: {
-            canBecomeMainWindow: false,     // But not main window
+            can_become_main_window: false,     // But not main window
-            canBecomeKeyWindow: true,      // Can become key window
+            can_become_key_window: true,      // Can become key window
-            becomesKeyOnlyIfNeeded: true, // Always becomes key when requested
+            becomes_key_only_if_needed: true, // Always becomes key when requested
-            isFloatingPanel: true         // A floating panel
+            is_floating_panel: true         // A floating panel
         }
         with: {
             tracking_area: {